-From the USA to Africa, Europe, Asia and Australia, Karl has given recitals and concertos throughout the world, working with conductors including Lorin Maazel and Sir Andrew Davis, and performed at all the major London concert halls.
-He has broadcast on BBC Radio3, All India Radio and Classic FM, and is a regular chamber performer, particularly with his own ensemble, Dialogos.
+Karl Lutchmayer is equally renowned as a concert pianist and a lecturer.
+A Steinway Artist, Karl performs across the globe, and has worked with conductors including Lorin Maazel and Sir Andrew Davis, and performed at all the major London concert halls.
+He has broadcast on BBC Radio 3, All India Radio and Classic FM, and is a regular chamber performer.
 A passionate advocate of contemporary music, Karl has also given over 90 world premieres and had many works written especially for him.

 Karl’s London lecture-recital series, Conversational Concerts, has garnered critical and public acclaim, and following his landmark recitals celebrating the Liszt and Alkan Bicentenaries, he has received invitations from 4 continents to give lecture-recitals.
 Karl also holds an academic lectureship at Trinity Laban and is a regular guest lecturer at conservatoires around the world, including the Juilliard and Manhattan Schools in New York.

 In recent years Karl has focussed much of his time and attention on nurturing the burgeoning Western Classical music scene in India, his family home.
 There, as well as helping young musicians and music teachers to fulfil their potential, he has also been involved in audience creation projects in many of the major cities.
 It was for this work that he was awarded the Bharat Gaurav (Pride of India) Lifetime achievement award in 2015.